7 suspects charged with first-degree murder of Preston Lord

 7 suspects arrested, charged with murder in Preston Lord investigation

-PHOENIX — Six suspects were indicted on murder charges in the death of Preston Lord on Wednesday, a major breakthrough four months after the high-profile death of the 16-year-old in Queen Creek.
+PHOENIX — Seven suspects have been indicted on murder charges in the death of Preston Lord, a major breakthrough four months after the high-profile death of the 16-year-old in Queen Creek.

 William Owen Hines, Dominic Turner, Taylor Sherman, Talan Renner, Talyn Vigil and Jacob Meisner face charges of first-degree murder and kidnapping in Lord’s death.
 Renner, Vigil and Meisner are minors being charged as adults.
 Meisner also faces aggravated robbery charges, Maricopa County Attorney Rachel Mitchell told KTAR News 92.3 FM’s The Mike Broomhead Show on Thursday.

-A seventh suspect was arrested and charged on Thursday, according to the Queen Creek Police Department (QCPD).

-Treston Billey, whose age was not released, was charged with aggravated robbery, first-degree murder and one count of kidnapping, police said.
+Treston Billey was arrested charged with aggravated robbery, first-degree murder and one count of kidnapping Thursday, a day after the other suspects were brought in.

 “We must always remember that at the center of this case is a teenaged boy who died far before his time,” Mitchell said during a press conference Wednesday.
 “His parents are in agony and there is little anyone can do to change that.
 That said, today we have taken a massive step forward in the quest for justice for Preston.”